Torremolinos: Transport

 The coastal towns from Malaga through to Fuengirola are served by Cercanías commuter trains and the fares are divided by zone.
-One way, all zones normally costs under €5.

-Málaga Airport is 10 minutes away by train, which runs every 20 minutes and costs less than €2.
-It is the 4th busiest airport in Spain carrying over 16 million passengers annually.
-However, there is no public transport to and from the airport before 6 o'clock in the morning and past midnight.
-A taxi ride costs approximately €18.
+Málaga Airport is 10 minutes away by train, which runs every 20 minutes.
+It is the 3rd busiest airport in Spain carrying over 16 million passengers annually.

 Torremolinos is served by 5 rail stations, all of them wheelchair-friendly including the new refurbished main station in the town centre square of La Nogalera, which now has two escalators and lifts following an investment of €7.5 million.